Premier Ford calls driver charged in deadly crash, incident involving his own vehicle an ‘idiot’

 Ford added that the January crash he was involved in could have also been fatal.

 “We were just driving straight, and he swooped across three lanes from an on-ramp.
 Just reckless, careless stunt driving.
-And yeah, we’re lucky, by literally by inches.”
+And yeah, we’re lucky, literally by inches,” he said.
+The premier and the members of the OPP Protective Services he was travelling with were not injured.

 CTV News previously reached out to Kirubananthan’s lawyer for comment but did not receive a response.
 The charges against him have not been tested in court.